-Under Portuguese rules of conflict of laws, the creation and assignment of interests over any means of transportation subject to registration must be governed by the laws of the country of the relevant registry, as discussed above.
-Hence the creation of a mortgage over an aircraft registered in Portugal must be governed by and registered in accordance with Portuguese law.
+Under Portuguese rules of conflict of laws, the creation and assignment of interests over any means of transportation subject to registration must be governed by the laws of the country of the relevant registry.
+Hence, the creation of a mortgage over an aircraft registered in Portugal must be governed by and registered in accordance with Portuguese law.